dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 Avoiding complexity whenever possible.
 But when is it possible and when not?
 I guess the only right answer can be: "It depends!".

 The first thing we can do is learn about the concept of essential complexity and accidental complexity.
-This concept was introduced by Turing Award winner Fred Brooks who is mostly known for his paper "No Silver Bullet—Essence and Accident in Software Engineering".
+This concept was introduced by Turing Award winner Fred Brooks who is mostly known for his Book "The Mythical Man Month" and his paper "No Silver Bullet—Essence and Accident in Software Engineering".
 So let us have a look at it:

 ## Accidental complexity